From time to time investments that you hold through Novia may undergo some material changes known as corporate actions. For example, there could be:

 There is a Corporate Actions Guide which details the different types of corporate action and the process for each one.
 This is available via the Literature section of the website once logged in, and can be found under the heading “Information Guides”.

 You may be unable to buy or sell investments via the service while we process certain corporate actions such as mergers or closures.
 It is not normally possible to carry out transactions on investments about to undergo such actions from around five business days prior to the effective date of the action.

-Novia aim to keep you informed of corporate actions that may affect your investments; but you should always speak to your Adviser for more information on any changes and how they may affect you and your investment.
+Novia aims to keep you informed of corporate actions that may affect your investments, but you should always speak to your Adviser for more information on any changes and how they may affect you and your investment.

-Below you can find details of the investment affected, the corporate action that is going to happen and the date on which the change will become effective.
+At the bottom of this page you can find details of upcoming corporate actions, showing which investments are affected, the nature of the action and the date on which the change becomes effective.
 You should check this page regularly to keep up to date with corporate actions and any impact they may have on your portfolio.

-An asset manager may impose a dilution levy / adjustment in order to protect the existing shareholders from the additional transaction costs incurred of buying and selling the underlying securities as a result of large inflows or outflows from the fund.
+An asset manager may impose a dilution levy / adjustment in order to protect the existing shareholders from the additional transaction costs incurred in buying and selling the underlying securities, as a result of large inflows or outflows from the fund.

-This is where the Fund Manager decides to close the fund to new purchases and redemptions.
-Funds can suspend dealing only in specific circumstances.
-Sales and redemption requests maybe cancelled or held and executed after the end of the suspension dependent on the circumstances.
-For more details regarding the processes for funds whilst they are suspended please click here.
-For information regarding processes once suspensions are lifted click here.
+This is where the Fund Manager decides to temporarily cease all asset trades.
+Sale and redemption requests maybe cancelled or held and executed after the end of the suspension dependent on the circumstances.
+For more details regarding the processes for asset whilst they are suspended and once suspensions are lifted click here.